nautechsystems/nautilus_trader/nautilus/README.md

-# Nautilus (experimental)
+# Nautilus Core (experimental)

-The base layer for Nautilus system implementations written in Rust.
+The core foundation for NautilusTrader written in Rust.

 ## License